DanielMartensson/Memorize-Sentences/README.md

 mvn spring-boot:run -Pproduction
 ```

-Now you can go to your web browser and type in the local IP address of the computer there you started this Vaadin application.
+Now you can go to your web browser and type in the local IP address of the computer there you started this application.